-We have audited the accompanying consolidated balance sheets of Kosmos Energy Ltd. as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive income (loss), shareholders' equity/unit holdings equity and cash flows for each of the three years in the period ended December 31, 2013.
+We have audited the accompanying consolidated balance sheets of Kosmos Energy Ltd. as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive income (loss), shareholders' equity and cash flows for each of the three years in the period ended December 31, 2014.
 Our audits also included the financial statement schedules included at Item 15(a).
 These financial statements and schedules are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedules based on our audits.